 Meanwhile, Vermont has been in the process of working back and forth between committees, chambers, and the governor’s office so when legalization does occur from the legislature, all major intragovernmental disputes should be settled and businesses will be confident in investing and beginning commercial activity.

 Second, businesses desire the least burdensome regulations to allow the market to flow as organically as possible — within reason.
 When legalization occurs via ballot initiative in a state where the legislature or governor did not favor such a law, it is more likely that the regulations implemented by agencies will be more onerous to err on the side of safety and account for the fears that state representatives had in the first place.

 After a passed ballot initiative, state legislators will almost always have to create regulations that reflect the will of the people, but the high discretion they have can make all the difference for a well-functioning market — or lack thereof.

 Legislation is a Good Market Foundation

 Each state is unique with its political environment, so there is no one universal rule.
-Overall, it seems that legalization via legislature with debate is more favorable for the market since regulations are written by agencies, not a ballot campaign.
+Overall, it seems that legalization by the legislature with debate is more favorable for the market since regulations are written by agencies, not a ballot campaign — notwithstanding legislative alteration.
 When the government can allocate control without dispute, the market will be more stable and more likely to grow.

 However, the mechanism of the ballot initiative and its profound influence on marijuana legalization should not be dismissed.
-Without this political process, it is very unlikely that there would be 27 legalized states.
+Without this political process, it is very unlikely that there would be 33 states with some type of legal cannabis status.
 Ballot initiatives were the needed catalyst to show the people’s desire for legalization to the state legislatures and allow the cannabis market to become legitimate.